 The ad is an example of Apple attempting to connect emotionally with viewers, creating a brand that denotes progress, innovation and creativity.
 Who doesn’t want to be associated with those traits?

-Creating connections like these are no doubt part of the reason Apple was recently named the world’s most intimate brand.
+Creating connections like these are no doubt part of the reason Apple was recently (again) named the world’s most intimate brand.